Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 In a fully paralleled settings (>= 96 cores), testing each application for one iteration takes roughly around 200 seconds, where there are 15 applications available for testing.
 By the end of the benchmark, a LaTeX table will be printed on screen, containing the results to Table V in the paper.
+All reported numbers are based on the median of all repeatitions.

 ## 6. Try Your Own Programs